 In your research, have you found that there’s one specific reason that visitors come to church?

 We’ve asked more than 50,000 people over the last 10 years why they came to church, and between 75 and 90 percent of respondents say, “I began attending because someone invited me.”

 - 2% by Advertisement

 - Only 2% of church people invite an unchurched person (Thom Ranier, 2003)

 - One study found 37% of Christians linked their conversion to being invited to church (Johnson, p.
 91, citing a 2003 study)

-- Martha Grace Reese’s work showed 40% who joined first came because a friend invited.
+- Martha Grace Reese’s work (Unbinding the Gospel) showed 40% who joined first came because a friend invited.

 Are church invitations easy to make?